1860-1865: Missouri during and after the Civil War

 Did you know?
 The current site of Saint Louis University is where one of the first skirmishes of the Civil War occurred.
 Read more here about some of the more fascinating sites in St. Louis related to the Civil War.

-Enslaved and Free Black Volunteers
+3: Enslaved & Free Volunteers

 From the start of the war, free Black men lined up to volunteer for the army.
 A law from 1792 forbade them from serving and so at first, they were turned away.
 However, as the war continued and recruits became harder to come by, President Lincoln reconsidered his position.
-In July 1862, Congress passed the Second Confiscation and Militia Act, which freed slaves who had White owners serving in the Confederate Army.
-Shortly after, the government began pursuing Black recruits and in 1863 the Bureau of Colored Troops was created to manage the burgeoning number of Black men serving in the Union army.
-(National Archives)

 Battle of Island Mound, March 14, 1863 with African American troops from Missouri